ronaldbosma/blog/content/blog/apim-client-certificate-series/02-validate-client-certificate-in-apim-behind-agw/index.md

 - Don't forget to change the passphrase if you're using your own certificates.
 - Save the changes.

-Now if you send the request to `/status-0123456789abcdef` it should succeed.
-If you use a client certificate from another intermediate CA like `tst-client-01.pfx`, a `400 Bad Request` is returned again.
+Now, if you send a request to `https://apim-sample.dev:53029/status-0123456789abcdef`, it should succeed.
+However, if you use a client certificate from another intermediate CA, such as `tst-client-01.pfx`, a `400 Bad Request` is returned as expected.

-The calls to `/client-cert/validate-using-policy` and `/client-cert/validate-using-context` still fail, even when a valid client certificate is passed.
-They both return a `401`.
-The reason for this is that the client certificate is not sent to API Management.
-The application gateway terminates the mTLS session as described on [Overview of TLS termination and end to end TLS with Application Gateway](https://learn.microsoft.com/en-us/azure/application-gateway/ssl-overview).
+The requests to `/client-cert/validate-using-policy` and `/client-cert/validate-using-context` continue to fail, despite providing a valid client certificate.
+Both endpoints return a `401` with the message `Client certificate missing`.
+The reason for the error is that the client certificate is not sent to API Management due to the application gateway terminating the TLS session.
 This means that we can't use the `validate-client-certificate` policy or the `context.Request.Certificate` property.

 ### Forward client certificate to API Management